Writing Tasks

 Supported Functions¶

-Currently only one function is supported in the only_if
+Currently two functions are supported in the only_if

 and skip